Love Without Borders

 Cameron came to believe that love without reservations or borders could be the magical ingredient for which so many travelers have sought without knowing how easily this can actually be achieved.

-Love Without Borders is an adventure tale of endless affairs of love, sometimes sexual but more often attuned to whatever local family values prevail.
+Love Without Borders is an adventure tale of endless affairs of love.

 I am with you and Lisa in your stone house in Sina right now.
 You are not even 30 years old yet and you’ve already traveled and seen more than many of us.
 It is refreshing to hear the kind of freedom you had – some of it I guess were the times, some you had created for yourself.
 People are so protective and afraid nowadays; it is good to hear that it doesn’t have to be that way.I particularly love one of the descriptions of your feeling like a balloon and thanking Lisa that she is keeping you connected to the ground.
 That’s beautiful.Thank you for the book and thank you for sharing your life with us.
 I am enjoying traveling with your younger version now and I am not even at one fourth of the book – there is yet the whole other side of the planet!
 I am looking forward for the rest!

 Tremendous read.
 I’m now in the Andes with you and Amalia.
 Amazing how you zoned in with these people.
 And I have to say that Lisa is so in tune with your writing that much of hers I couldn’t separate from yours without the italics!